MTM On The Road: Rusty Dogz Cheboygan Opens Up, Making Gourmet Hotdogs - 9 & 10 News

 Rusty Dogz makes gourmet hot dogs with all fresh ingredients and one-of-kind homemade buns.

-They have something for everyone from the Chicago Dog to even a vegetarian option.

-Your four legged friends can even enjoy a goodie bag from Rusty Dogz with some treats and a toy inside.
+From the Chicago Dog to even a vegetarian option, they have something for everyone—including your four legged friends!
+Pets can dig into a goodie bag from Rusty Dogz that has treats and a toy inside.